Communities Facing the Greatest Barriers to Care

-Care Through Touch Institute provides free, trauma-informed massage to low-income and unhoused individuals across San Francisco.
-Services are offered with no barriers to care, including no requirements for identification, insurance, or sobriety.
+Care Through Touch Institute provides free, trauma-informed massage to unhoused and low-income individuals across San Francisco.
+Our services have no barriers—no ID, insurance, or sobriety is required—so that anyone in need can access care.

-Through decades of consistent presence, CTI has built long-term, trusted relationships with both partner organizations and the communities they serve, bringing continuity, dignity, and compassion directly to those who need it most.
+Through decades of presence, CTI has built trusted relationships with both partner organizations and the communities they serve.
+Together, we deliver continuity, compassion, and healing touch to those who need it most.

 Community Sites We Serve